accidentalrebel/RATwurst/README.md

 * [ ] Anti-emulation/Anti-sandbox
 * [ ] and more... (?)

+## How to build

+Currently only works with Visual Studio 2019 with Visual C++ build tools.
+Makes use of the MVSC Compiler.

+Just run `build.bat` under the tools folder to build.

 ## Disclaimer

 Usage of this tool for attacking targets without prior mutual consent is illegal.